nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

 When a mismatch occurs, the semantics [tries to report](https://www.ccs.neu.edu/home/types/resources/notes/transient-undefined-blame-extract.pdf) every type in the set that relates to the mismatch.

-And so, forgetful and heedful were jilted at POPL 2015 but managed to sneak in to POPL 2017.
+And so, forgetful and heedful were edged out of POPL 2015 but managed to sneak in to POPL 2017.
 Since then, forgetful appeared in ICFP 2017 and, briefly, in [ICFP 2018](https://www2.ccs.neu.edu/racket/pubs/icfp18-gf.pdf).